JayceLowry/408-M5.2/README.md

 ### Table
 To make the table more screen-readable, we can mark table headers with `<th>` tags, and specify their `scope` - in this example, the headers have column scope.
 We can also add a `<caption>` to the table to summarize what the table is.

+### Additional Accessibility Considerations
+We can provide additional visual feedback by giving submission inputs and buttons a pointer cursor when hovered over.
+To improve visual feedback for keyboard navigation, we can style elements with `:focus-visible` so that it's easier to tell which element is selected.